janbarari/datastructures_and_algorithms/README.md

 - Cubesort
 - Shell sort

+## Tree
+It's a data structure of profound importance.
+It's used to tackle many recurring challenges in software development.

+such as:
+ - Representing hierarchical relationships
+ - Managing sorted data
+ - Facilitating fast lookup operations

+Just like **LinkedList** the trees consists Node but the Node contains two child nodes.

+The topmost node in the tree is called the **root** of the tree. this node is the only node that has not parent.

+A node that has no child is called as **Leaf**.

 ## Sponsor
 ### If you like and use it, please tap the Star(⭐️) button at the above.
 This source code is free for all; hence, it's not profitable.
 You can make me happy by donating me :)